Audiveris/audiveris/docs/_pages/ui_tools/time.md

 via the `Glyphs...` popup menu.
 This works for the whole signature (or for each signature part, in the case of a pair signature).

-We can also drag a chosen time signature from the shape palette and drop it at proper location, but this feature is available only for a _whole_ signature, we cannot drag & drop time parts of a pair.
+We can also drag a chosen time signature from the shape palette and drop it at the proper location, but this feature is available only for a _whole_ signature; we cannot drag & drop time parts of a pair.

 Moreover, in these two cases (glyph assignment and drag & drop), please note that the choice is